 Horses tend to have common behavioural traits but each horse has its own history, including training and handling, and may respond differently to the same stimuli.
-To ensure safety when interacting with horses, it is important that new or inexperienced riders or handlers are made aware of natural horse behaviour and how to recognise changes in the horse's behaviour that may indicate that the horse is becoming agitated or distressed.
+To ensure safety when interacting with horses, it is important that new or inexperienced riders or handlers, as well as visitors to equine workplaces, are made aware of natural horse behaviour and how to recognise changes in the horse's behaviour that may indicate that the horse is becoming agitated or distressed.
 Horses often let people know how they feel by using their body to communicate.